Odysseus: Television and film

-The actors who have portrayed Odysseus in feature films include Kirk Douglas in the Italian Ulysses (1955), John Drew Barrymore in The Trojan Horse (1961), Piero Lulli in The Fury of Achilles (1962), George Clooney in O Brother, Where Art Thou?
-(2000), Sean Bean in Troy (2004), and Ralph Fiennes in The Return (2024).
-He is set to be played by Matt Damon in the upcoming 2026 film.
+The actors who have portrayed Odysseus in feature films include Tom O'Brien in The Private Life of Helen of Troy (1927), Kirk Douglas in the Italian Ulysses (1955), Torin Thatcher in Helen of Troy (1956), John Drew Barrymore in The Trojan Horse (1961), Piero Lulli in The Fury of Achilles (1962), Luigi Mezzanotte in Nostos: The Return (1989) (Note: The character is not named in the film.
+Director Franco Piavoli has referred to him as both Odysseus (Ulisse) and Nostos.)
+Sean Bean in Troy (2004), Ralph Fiennes in The Return (2024), and Matt Damon in The Odyssey (2026).

-In TV miniseries he has been played by Bekim Fehmiu in L'Odissea (1968), Armand Assante in The Odyssey (1997), and by Joseph Mawle in Troy: Fall of a City (2018).
+In television series, he has been played by Bekim Fehmiu in Odissea (dal Poema di Omero) (1968), Armand Assante in The Odyssey (1997), Nigel Whitmey in Helen of Troy (2003), and by Joseph Mawle in Troy: Fall of a City (2018).

 Ulysses 31 is a French-Japanese animated television series (1981) that updates the Greek mythology of Odysseus to the 31st century.
+George Clooney plays Ulysses Everett McGill, a character based on Odysseus, in O Brother, Where Art Thou?
+(2000).

 Music

 The opera Ulysse ou le beau périple (1961) by Henri Tomasi.

 The British group Cream recorded the song "Tales of Brave Ulysses" in 1967.

+English composer David Bedford's 1976 album The Odyssey was a musical setting of the story.

 Suzanne Vega's song "Calypso" from 1987 album Solitude Standing shows Odysseus from Calypso's point of view, and tells the tale of him coming to the island and his leaving.

 The American progressive metal band Symphony X released a 24-minute adaptation of the tale on their 2002 album The Odyssey.

 Odysseus is featured in a verse of the song "Journey of the Magi" on Frank Turner's 2009 album Poetry of the Deed.

 Rolf Riehm composed an opera based on the myth, Sirenen – Bilder des Begehrens und des Vernichtens (Sirens – Images of Desire and Destruction) which premiered at the Oper Frankfurt in 2014.

-Odysseus appears as the main character of Epic: The Musical, a sung-through adaptation of The Odyssey created by musician Jorge Rivera-Herrans.
+Odysseus appears as the main character of Epic: The Musical, a sung-through adaptation of the Odyssey created by musician Jorge Rivera-Herrans.
 Rivera-Herrans provides the voice of Odysseus.